jgarbett44/PyBer_Analysis/README.md

 ## Overview

-We are reviewing large CSV files from Pyber, a ride sharing service, to look for trends and to make comparisons between city type, time of year, and other data points.
+We are reviewing large CSV files of fare and ride data from Pyber, a ride sharing service, to look for trends and to make comparisons between rural, urban and suburban areas.

 ## Results